 How to Donate

 Please visit the Zone 4 donation page to make donations.
-All the money received will be divided equally between the qualified athletes prior to their departure.
+All the money received will be divided equally among the qualified athletes prior to their departure.
 Thank you for your support.

-The following three athletes have qualified for fund raising assistance in 2017.
+The following eight athletes have qualified for fund raising assistance in 2018.